 About Jane: Author

 Jane, a Finalist for a CAPS Grant in Poetry from the National Endowment of the Arts, is the author of the bestselling Poems of the Laughing Buddha.
-You can see and hear her read four of its poems on YouTube, where she also reads from her book, CAFÉ MIMOSA IN TOPANGA (winner of the 2018 South California Book Publicists Poetry Award).
-Just out, her most recent book of poems, is DOGS IN TOPANGA 2000-2018.
+You can see and hear her read four of its poems on YouTube, where she also reads from her book, CAFÉ MIMOSA IN TOPANGA (winner of the 2018 South California Book Publicists Poetry Award), and DOGS IN TOPANGA 2000-2018.
 Her poems have been published in many places, including The Cultural Weekly and the Scarlet Leaf Review.

 Commissioned by the Kennedy Center in Washington, D.C. to write and perform the one-woman play Reminiscences of Mozart by His Sister, Jane also performed it at Lincoln Center in New York.
 Her one-woman play in verse, Miriam's Dance, about Moses' sister, was produced in New York and Los Angeles, as was her two-character play, A RADICAL FRIENDSHIP, about Martin Luther King, Jr., and Rabbi Abraham Heschel (starring Ed Asner).